armandvanhelsync/very-simple-contact-form/readme.txt

 == OTHER NOTES ==
 This plugin is translation-ready (Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Croatian and Hungarian Hungarian translation included).

+More translations are very welcome!
 Please contact me via my website.

 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/